Codecademy/docs/content/python/concepts/casting/casting.md

 ## Explicit Type Conversion

-In explicit type conversion or type casting, the user converts the data type of variable with the help of predefined functions:
+In explicit type casting (also known as type conversion), the user converts the data type of variable with the help of predefined functions:

 - `str()`: This function takes int or float as an argument and converts it to string data type.
 - `int()`: This function takes string or float as an argument converts it to integer data type.